ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/querying/how-to-work-with-morelikethis-query.dotnet.markdown

-# Client API : Querying : How to work with MoreLikeThis query?
+# Commands : Querying : How to work with MoreLikeThis query?

 To find similar or related documents use **MoreLikeThis** method from commands.